vega/altair/doc/user_guide/marks/geoshape.rst

 The definition above will create 3 classes.
 One class with values below `0.05`, one class with values from `0.05` to `0.20` and one class with values higher than `0.20`.

-So which method provides the optimal data classification for chloropleth maps?
+So which method provides the optimal data classification for choropleth maps?
 As usual, it depends.

 There is another popular method that aid in determining class breaks.